Aria definition: An aria is a solo song for a singer in an opera. Typically, the famous and familiar songs we know from operas are arias.

 One of the biggest questions we see around the recitative is: “What’s the difference between aria and recitative?”
 The main difference is that recitatives are focused on the action and drive the opera’s plot, whereas arias focus on the character’s feelings and drive the opera’s emotional life.
 That distinction has to do with the relationship of each to the music of the opera.
 With an aria, the music is the point of the piece—it is the vehicle conveying these feelings.
 With recitative, whether recitative secco or accompanied recitative, the focus is on the dialogue over the music.
 Each plays a critical, if separate role.

-Example: Mozart’s The Marriage of Figaro (Le Nozze di Figaro) is full of both kinds of recitatives—both secco and accompanied.
-Let’s look at this example of Accompanied recitative from the same opera.
-In this moment, the Countess ponders the loss of her happiness over a backing track from the orchestra.
-She still follows normal speech patterns, but now with a little musical accompaniment.
+Example: Mozart’s The Marriage of Figaro (Le Nozze di Figaro) is full of both kinds of recitatives—secco and accompanied.
+Let’s look at this example of accompanied recitative.
+Figaro's wife Susanna decides to tease her snooping husband by fantasizing aloud about the moment she'll fall into the arms of her lover.
+She means Figaro, of course—but he doesn't know that!
+As Susanna describes her supposed tryst, the orchestra punctuates her thoughts.
+Her song follows normal speech patterns—just with a little musical accompaniment.